a) In order to secure your safari, you should complete and sign our Booking Form and return it to us together with a 35% deposit.

 9. Financial Protection

-We are members of ABTOT (membership number 5324).
-The Association of Bonded Travel Organisers Trust Limited (ABTOT) provides financial protection under the Package Travel, Package Holidays and Package Tours Regulations 1992 for Bushbuck Safaris Limited, and in the event of their insolvency, protection is provided for the following:
+The Association of Bonded Travel Organisers Trust Limited (ABTOT) provides financial protection under The Package Travel and Linked Travel Arrangements Regulations 2018 for Bushbuck Safaris Limited and in the event of their insolvency, protection is provided for the following:

-flight inclusive packages that commence outside of the UK, which are sold to customers outside of the UK.
+Flight inclusive packages that commence outside of the EU, which are sold to customers outside of the EU.

-1, 2 and 3 provides for a refund in the event you have not yet travelled.
-1 and 3 provides for repatriation.
-Please note that bookings made outside the UK are only protected by ABTOT when purchased directly with Bushbuck Safaris Limited.
+ABTOT cover provides for a refund in the event you have not yet travelled or repatriation if you are abroad.
+Please note that bookings made outside the EU are only protected by ABTOT when purchased directly with Bushbuck Safaris Limited.

 There was a time when there were distinct safari seasons across Africa.
 But things have changed over the years and visiting outside the traditional seasons is now not only possible, but often desirable.